Consensys/gridplus-sale/README.md

 #### 3. Regular sale

 Once `start` has been reached, the sale officially begins.
-Any Ethereum address may send ether to the sale via the default `function()`.
+Any Ethereum address (excluding pre-sale participants) may send ether to the sale via the default `function()`.
 This ether will be accepted *unless one of the following conditions is met*:

 ```
 1. block.number > end block